GDN-007 - Gdansk Private City Tour with Old Town, Oliwa Cathedral & Sopot#Shore Excursions #City Tours

 - Sopot sightseeing tour

-- Private round transfers from/to port in Gdynia
+- Private round transfer from/to cruise port/hotel

 - Gratuities to the guide and driver are not included in the tour price.